FiguraMC/prisma/README.md

-# BlancBot
+# LightLoop

-Official Discord Bot for the Blancworks Discord server.
+Official Discord Bot for the Moonlight Discord server.

 ## Installation

 Requires a `.env` file in the project root directory, for reference see [template.env](./template.env).

-Make sure that the Request Tier Roles are *below* the bot role.
+Make sure that the Request Tier Roles are _below_ the bot role.

 ## Setup for invite